 Careers Programme

-Our careers guidance is framed around the Gatsby Benchmarks which have been explicitly referenced throughout the DfE’s Careers Strategy (December 2017) and the new Statuary Guidance for careers (January 2018).
+Our career guidance is framed around the Gatsby Benchmarks, explicitly referenced throughout the DfE’s Careers Strategy (Nov 2024) and the Statutory Guidance for Careers (January 2018).
+The benchmarks are outlined below:

 Gatsby Benchmark Table (800x400 px)